Welcome to Roundwood Primary

 - Plain dark grey tailored trousers, skirt or pinafore dress

-- White or grey socks OR plain navy or grey tights.
+- Black, white or grey socks or plain navy or grey tights.

-- Optional summer uniform: Yellow and white gingham dress for girls, shorts for boys.
+- Optional summer uniform: Shorts or yellow and white gingham dress.

 - White PE shirt with school logo.